 Nutrition and Dietetics

-Nutrition plays a vital role in maintaining health and in the prevention and treatment diseases.
-Registered Dietitians (RD)s and Registered Dietary Nutritionists (RDN)s are the food and nutrition experts who translate the science of nutrition into personalized recommendations to help people prevent and manage medical conditions, such as diabetes, cancer, heart disease, and many more.
-To become a RD, students must complete required coursework as well as supervised practice.
+Nutrition plays a vital role in maintaining health and in the prevention and treatment of diseases.
+Registered Dietitian Nutritionists (RDNs) are the food and nutrition experts who translate the science of nutrition into personalized recommendations to help people prevent and manage medical conditions, such as diabetes, cancer, heart disease, and many more.
+To become an RDN, students must complete required coursework as well as 1,200 hours of supervised practice from an accredited program and then pass a national examination.
 Required courses include biology, chemistry, biochemistry, medical nutrition therapy, nutrition assessment, diet selection and planning, and food service systems management.

-At Purdue, students complete all required coursework for dietetics in the Didactic Program in Nutrition and Dietetics, and then apply to either an outside dietetics internship or the Coordinated Program in Dietetics at Purdue to complete the required supervised practice.
+At Purdue, students complete all required coursework for dietetics in the Didactic Program in Nutrition and Dietetics (DPND), and then apply to either an outside dietetics internship or the Coordinated Program in Dietetics (CPD) at Purdue to complete the required supervised practice.
 Upon completion of supervised practice, students are eligible to sit for the national registration examination for dietitians.

-Purdue’s placement rate into supervised practice (internship or coordinated program) is approximately 87%, compared to a national dietetic internship placement rate of approximately 50%.
-Additionally, we offer an Individualized Supervised Practice Pathway (ISPP) program as an alternative route for students who do not secure a traditional dietetic internship.
+Purdue’s placement rate into supervised practice (internship or CPD) is approximately 90%, compared to a national dietetic internship placement rate of approximately 50%.
+Additionally, we offer an Individualized Supervised Practice Pathway (ISPP) as an alternative route for students who do not secure a traditional dietetic internship.

-Dietetics students interested in exercise science are eligible to declare a double major with Nutrition, Fitness and Health during STAR.
-This is a popular double major for our dietetics students, achievable over 4 years, adding only an additional 8-16 credit hours.
+Dietetics students interested in exercise science are eligible to declare a double major with Nutrition, Fitness and Health (NFHL) during Summer Transition, Advising and Registration (STAR) or may select the Nutrition and Dietetics/Nutrition, Fitness and Health (DNFH) double major when applying to Purdue.
+This is a popular double major for our dietetics students, achievable in four years, adding only an additional 8-16 credit hours.
 This double major prepares students to be at the exciting interface between nutrition, dietetics, and fitness.

-With a focus on preventive health and nutrition, Dietetics is an excellent pre-professional major; the curriculum includes all of the pre-requisite courses for most physician assistant programs.
-Students interested in this option may consider a double majoring in Nutrition Science.
+With a focus on health and nutrition, dietetics is an excellent major to fulfill the prerequisite requirements for professional health programs.
+The curriculum may be easily modified to meet the requirements for most professional health programs such as medicine, physician assistant, physical therapy, dentistry, public health and veterinary medicine.
+Students interested in this option may also consider a double major in Nutrition Science (NUSC).

 Plan of Study